ada-ros/tutorial-aeic21/Exercises.md

 NOTE: this approach is only recommended for users already familiar with docker, and that already have docker installed.

-A slightly more powerful alternative to Gi is to use a Docker image that already contains the ROS2 environment.
+A slightly more powerful alternative to GitPod is to use a Docker image that already contains the ROS2 environment.
 This may allow to successfully follow the tutorial in another Linux other than Ubuntu 20.04.
 The image tag is `mosteo/ada4ros2:foxy`

 This image contains some graphical packages (like `turtlesim`) which enable the realization of a few more exercises.
 Still, the exercises involving the full blown simulator cannot be carried out this way.